Rafaël Harvey-Pinard: Professional

 Following the completion of his major junior career, Harvey-Pinard was signed to a one-year contract with the Laval Rocket of the American Hockey League (AHL), the primary affiliate of the Canadiens, on May 29, 2020.
 In the pandemic-delayed 2020–21 season, he embarked on his professional career and registered 9nine goals and 20 points in 36 regular season games.
 Towards the final stages of his rookie season, Harvey-Pinard was signed by the Canadiens to a two-year, entry-level contract, on May 13, 2021.
 He became known among many fans as "Lavallagher", a portmanteau of the city name and the surname of Canadiens forward Brendan Gallagher, to whom he was frequently compared in terms of stature, work ethic, and style of play.

 Harvey-Pinard was recalled by the Canadiens following an outbreak of COVID-19 among the team's regulars in December 2021.
 He made his NHL debut on December 28 against the Tampa Bay Lightning, registering his first career NHL goal while skating on a line with Ryan Poehling and Cole Caufield.
 He played in two more games before being sent back to Laval.
 On April 20, 2022, he was recalled again from Laval.
 He scored his first career hat-trick on March 25, 2023, in an 8–2 victory over the Columbus Blue Jackets.
 During this stretch of the 2022–23 season, with many of the team's players sidelined by injury, Harvey-Pinard earned the opportunity to play on the Canadiens' first line with team captain Nick Suzuki.

 On July 3, Harvey-Pinard signed a two-year contract extension with the Canadiens with an annual value of $1.1 million.

 Entering the 2024–25 season, it was announced that Harvey-Pinard required surgery after suffering a broken leg.
 Because of this, he missed significant playing time.
 On November 19, 2024, Harvey-Pinard was assigned to Laval for the purpose of a long-term injury conditioning loan.
 Shortly thereafter, he was placed on waivers by the Canadiens and went unclaimed to remain with the Rocket.
 After posting 11 points through 24 AHL games with Laval, he was recalled by Montreal on January 25, 2025, and made his season debut with the team on January 30 versus the Minnesota Wild.
 He was reassigned to the AHL ranks the following day.

 Entering the offseason as a restricted free agent, Harvey-Pinard was not extended a qualifying offer by the Canadiens on June 30, 2025.
 Two days later, he would agree to a one-year contract with the Pittsburgh Penguins.

+At the completion of his contract with Pittsburgh, Harvey-Pinard opted to remain within the organization by signing a one-year AHL contract to continue with the Wilkes-Barre/Scranton Penguins for the 2026–27 season on July 7, 2026.